SharafDataScience/Prdecting_Toyota_SalesPrice-UK_ML_Project/README.md

-#  Used Toyota Car Price Prediction for Discount Motors in the UK
+#  Used Toyota Price Predictor UK

 This project was developed as part of a data science case study for Discount Motors, a UK-based used car dealership.
 The goal is to help the sales team **automate the process of pricing used cars**, especially in preparation for the retirement of their most experienced pricing expert.